DataGraph

 Plot

-DataGraph can import files from the latest version, and possibly previous versions.
+DataGraph can import files from the latest version of Plot, and possibly previous versions.
 The graphs are ignored, but the data is imported.